actuator-finance/Actuator-Docs/docs/faq.md

 ### How are HEX Time Tokens (HTT) minted?
 Anyone can mint HEX Time Tokens if they have created/delegated a HEX Stake Instance (HSI) through Actuator.
 Users can mint HTTs against their principal and any accrued rewards of the stake.
 ### How is the redemption day for a HEX Time Token (HTT) determined?
-The redemption day is set by the minter and must be on or after the underling stake end day.
+The redemption day is set by the minter and can be set to any day where the 'Extractable Stake HEX' value is greater than zero (see 'Extractable Stake Value' for more info).
+However, setting the redemption day prior to end stake day should only be done by advanced users who fully understand it's implications (see 'Choosing a Redemption Day' for more info).
+Typically, users choose a redemption day that falls on or after end stake day on the underlying stake.
 ### Are HEX Time Tokens fungible (HTT)?
 HEX Time Tokens that have a common redemption day are fungible, even if they are backed by distinct stakes.
 This is a key innovation of the protocol that enables broader liquidity and market efficiency of stakes as collateral.
 ### Can I still early end stake?